 You must obtain a permit to swim in or camp around Pyramid Lake.
-Day-use permits are only $6 and camping permits are $9 per day.
-Permits may be purchased at the I-80 Smoke Shop in Wadsworth, Nixon Store in Nixon, Ranger Station in Sutcliffe, or at several locations in Reno, Sparks, or Fernley (see below).
+Day-use permits are $6 and camping permits are $9 per day.
+Permits may be purchased at the I-80 Smoke Shop in Wadsworth, Nixon Store in Nixon, Ranger Station in Sutcliffe, or at several locations in Reno, Sparks, or Fernley.
 You can also purchase gas and last-minute supplies at the Wadsworth and Nixon stores.
 They will be open 24 hours just before and just after Burning Man.
-Tribal members also offer services to along the road such as car washes, Indian tacos, food drives, and trash collection.
-Note, all vendors are required to register with the tribal government.
+Tribal members also offer services along the road such as car washes, Indian tacos, food drives, and trash collection.
+Note, all vendors are required to register with the Tribal government.
 To learn more about the Paiute tribe, including permit info and locations, visit plpt.nsn.us and the Local Towns section of the Burning Man website.

 Gerlach & Empire

 The citizens of Gerlach and Empire welcome us.
 Please be considerate of them in return.
 Drive slowly.
 Don’t block driveways or streets.
 There are two gas stations, a market, water store, restaurant, and several street vendors.
 If you pull over to patronize these businesses, please avoid causing traffic issues.
 Remember, regular traffic laws apply, and you may be ticketed for obstructing traffic or creating a nuisance.
 Do not replenish your water supply from a private local spigot.
 Water is precious in the desert, and this water belongs to local residents.
 And Leave No Trace!
 For more info go to the Local Towns section of the website.